sylvielsstfr/CTIOAna2016/ana_2016_11/README.md

    It saves the result of the fit inside a fits file.

 ## Setep 8 :
-- Does the calibration of the dispersive axis on the data
+- Calibrate_Spectrum_HD14943.ipynb : Does the calibration of the dispersive axis on the data and save calibrated data in fits file.

 To run python choose anaconda astropyphys